 She has taught at a number of leading drama schools and training centres including, the Royal Central School of Speech and Drama, the Academy of Live and Recorded Arts (A.L.R.A), Cygnet Training Theatre (Exeter), Identity School of Acting (London), Caravanserai Actor’s Studio (London), The Centre (Woolwich), CPA Studios (Romford), King’s College London, King Street College Shepherd’s Bush, The London School of English, Edinburgh Lyceum Youth Theatre, The Millennium Dance Centre and WHALE Arts Centre.

-Mel has a particular interest in working with D/deaf actors and has been instrumental in introducing Nadine George Voice Work to the BA Performance Course.
+Mel has been instrumental in introducing Nadine George Voice Work to the BA Performance Course.
 Her recent publication ‘Next Year’s Words await another Voice’: British Sign Language and Voice Work with D/deaf actors at the Royal Conservatoire of Scotland can be found in the Theatre, Dance, Performance Training Journal, Volume 10, Issue 3 October 2019 published by Routledge.

 Alongside Rita McDade, Mel presented A Tale of Two Cultures (PechaKucha) at the Scottish Parliament as part of Scottish Innovation 2017 and Developing D/deaf Cultural Engagement (Culture Republic) at Glasgow Film Theatre.